 Q: How often do you get new items?

 Q: What is your return policy?

-A: We have a 14 day defective exchange policy.
+A: We have a 14 day defective exchange policy only.
 If there is a problem with the manufacture of your item, we will take it back for replacement or store credit within 14 days.
-We cannot take back items for sizing issues, the reason being that unlike a store selling American brands, we cannot send clothes back to the manufacturer for credit.
+We cannot take back items for sizing or other issues, the reason being that unlike a store selling American brands, we cannot send clothes back to the manufacturer for credit.
 The Japanese manufacturers will not accept returns from us, so we unfortunately can only accept returns if your item is defective.
 This should be exceedingly rare, as we personally check every single garment we receive from each manufacturer as soon as we get it for just this reason.